ericwebsite/ericwebsite.github.io/Diary/index.md

 ## 7/14/2019 Turning tumble

 Today, I am going to teach you a game called Turning Tumble.
 It is a marble-powered computer.
-I lijke it.
+I like it.

 ![](images/IMG_0473.JPG)

 1. Each challenge has an object.
 You must create a machine to do the object.
 2. To start a machine, You must press the start button once.
 3. Once the machine is in motion, you cannot touch the machine or otherwise interfere with it's operator
-4. Your machine canno5t let balls drop freely for any distance.
+4. Your machine cannot let balls drop freely for any distance.
 See the example above.
 5. Challenges start easy, but they become exceedingly difficult, even for a seasoned deep space telecommunications engineer.

     If you get stuck, take a break and come back to the puzzle later.